 of Alexandria Department of Recreation, Parks and Cultural Activities

 This document, the Community Garden Plot Regulations (“Regulations”), details the terms and conditions for use of a community garden plot.
 Gardeners must comply with all laws and City park rules and regulations, including those herein, and interact with cooperation and courtesy toward other Gardeners.
 Any questions or concerns about the following terms and conditions should be directed to the City Representative whose contact information is provided at the end of this document.
-Organic gardening practices are required at all City Community Gardens; please visit the following website, www.chinquapingardens.org for information regarding organic gardening practices.
+Organic gardening practices are required at all City Community Gardens.

-It is imperative that you provide an email to the City representative and keep him/her informed of any change.
-Gardening information, plot application and registration, plot monitoring and citation letters, and other official correspondence is primarily conducted via email.
+You must provide an email to the City representative and keep him/her informed of any change.
+Gardening information, plot application and registration, plot monitoring and citation letters, and all other official correspondence is conducted via email.
 It is your responsibility to read City emails and respond accordingly, and to do so in a timely fashion.

 1. Season.
 The official gardening season runs from March 1 through November 30.

-• Sept.: Renewal notices are sent out by the City to current Gardeners.
-Gardeners must apply for a plot for the upcoming growing season between Oct.
-15 and November 30.
+• October: Renewal applications are sent out by the City to current Gardeners.

 • March 1: Gardening season officially begins.
 Gardeners may access plots.